 Though making art has been an integral part of my life ever since I can remember, the decades I spent overseeing work for clients of my design firm (The Ideas Group in San Francisco) taught me a great deal about how people see and understand line and color, and how to finesse composition.
 Mostly, I learned about concepts and how one could express them visually.

 Nowadays, I create fine art using a variety of mediums, including painting, encaustic, mixed media, and photography, often with digital editing.
-After completing a 22-foot brush-painted outdoor mural in Georgetown (Seattle), I became especially enthusiastic about the technique I developed for the mural using layers of cursive text to create almost-abstracts, and completed a body of such works for a solo show at Gallery 110, Pioneer Square in Seattle, in 2015.
-This line work led to a series of paintings in acrylic and encaustic with oil pastel – all depicting water.
-In this process, I am developing new works which straddle the line from abstract to representational, which a graphic punch.
-They will be shown at Gallery 110 in November, 2016, in an exhibit titled Water Is Everything.
+After completing a 24-foot brush-painted outdoor mural in Georgetown (Seattle), I became especially enthusiastic about the technique I developed for the mural using layers of cursive text to create almost-abstracts (I call it Painted Text Weaving), and have had several solo exhibits of these works at Gallery 110 Seattle, the Women’s Funding Alliance downtown Seattle, and Narthex Gallery in Magnolia.

 Now part of the dynamic new gallery in Georgetown, Fogue Studios and Gallery, I was also part Gallery 110 from 2013 to 2019, thanks to an artist friend’s advice that “It will help you be a part of something bigger than yourself.”
 Indeed.
 Growing and developing is what art is all about, for me and to help others do the same.
 For four years as a volunteer, I facilitated monthly art workshops for the psychiatric and rehab units at Harborview Medical Center.
 In 2016, I organized a program of art workshops through Gallery 110 for homeless children and mothers at Mary's Place in Seattle.
 I also find a great deal of meaning in encouraging others to make art, enjoy art, and learn from art, whether they be friends, strangers, or family (including toddler grandchildren to my 94-year-old father-in-law).
 I just think art feeds the soul and lifts the spirit, and we all need this more than ever.